Santi1393/SDPD-mf_thixo/README.md

 # SDPD-mf_thixo

-Code for multphase flows with SDPD including thixotropic modelling
+Smoothed Dissipative Particle Dynamics (SDPD) model for the analysis of multiphase and thixotropic fluids implemented in LAMMPS.